aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-security/password-protected-presentation/_index.md

 - Removing encryption; disabling password protection
 - Removing write protection from a presentation
 - Getting the properties of an encrypted presentation
+- Checking whether a presentation is password protected before loading it
 - Checking whether a presentation is encrypted
 - Checking whether a presentation is password protected.